bakbash/CryptoClustering/README.md

 ## K-means Clustering on Scaled Data

-1- Initialization: Configure K-means with the optimal k value.
-2- Model Fitting: Apply the K-means model on the original scaled DataFrame.
-3- Prediction: Classify cryptocurrencies and append predictions to the data.
-4- Visualization: Create scatter plots with hvPlot to illustrate clusters with dimensions PC1 vs PC2.
+1- Initialization: Configure K-means with the optimal k value 2- Model Fitting: Apply the K-means model on the original scaled DataFrame 3- Prediction: Classify cryptocurrencies and append predictions to the data 4- Visualization: Create scatter plots with hvPlot to illustrate clusters with dimensions PC1 vs PC2.

 ## PCA Optimization

-1- Apply PCA: Reduce feature dimensions to three principal components.
-2- Variance: Analyze the explained variance to assess information retention.
-3- DataFrame Creation: Generate a new DataFrame with PCA results, maintaining coin_id as the index.
+1- Apply PCA: Reduce feature dimensions to three principal components 2- Variance: Analyze the explained variance to assess information retention 3- DataFrame Creation: Generate a new DataFrame with PCA results, maintaining coin_id as the index.

 ## K-means on PCA Data